fryerlab/choroid_contamination/02_AllenBrainAtlas/README.md

 # Allen Brain Atlas
 This will provide the steps for the Allen Brain Atlas differentially expressed genes workflow.
+Unzip the Files.zip folder prior to running the scripts located in the scripts folder.
+Also note that you will need to update the working directory of the R scripts prior to running.
 ## 1. Create a counts matrix
 - The counts matrix will contains all hippocampus samples from the Allen Brain Atlas Aging, Dementia and TBI dataset.
   - © 2017 Allen Institute for Brain Science.
 Aging, Dementia and TBI.
 Available from: https://aging.brain-map.org/